 - Program Profiles — compiled by Institutional Research; shows the new enrollment and total enrollment over several years; degrees conferred over that time; avg time to degree for full-time, part-time and overall; cohort performance (retention); graduate assistantships by student and department; and faculty involvement (chairing committees).

 - Teacher Assignment Data — compiled by Institutional Research; shows the faculty who served as committee chairs for students by major and by appointing department for the previous academic year.

 - Graduate Committee Data — compiled by the Graduate School; describes faculty participation on graduate student committees from programs of study including chairs, co-chairs, and graduate committee members.

 - Graduate Student Survey Data — a comprehensive survey of graduate students conducted by the Social and Economic Sciences Research Center (SESRC) in Spring 2014; academic units receive aggregate data at the degree program level and comparison results from the 2011 Graduate Student Survey and a related peer group, i.e., all doctoral students in the college.

 All of the review materials are summarized in a discussion guide used at the program review meeting.
-Individual review meetings are scheduled for the Dean, Associate Deans, and Director of Graduate Assessment from the Graduate School to discuss the review materials and any recommendations for improvement with the Department Chair and/or Program Director for each graduate program.
+Individual review meetings are scheduled for the Dean, Associate Deans, and Director of Graduate Assessment from the Graduate School to discuss the review materials and any recommendations for improvement with the Program Director and/or Graduate Chair for each graduate program.
 College and campus administrators are encouraged to attend the review meetings.